Putting the “X” Back in Xmas

 Scripture quoted from The Holy Bible, English Standard Version™, © 2001 by Crossway Bibles.

 Send email to Ask the Pastor.

-Walter Snyder is a Lutheran pastor, conference speaker, author of the book What Do Lutherans Believe, and writer of numerous published devotions, prayers, and sermons.
+Walter Snyder is a Lutheran pastor, hymn writer, conference speaker, author of the book What Do Lutherans Believe, and writer of numerous published devotions, prayers, and sermons.